muratcorlu/jedifocus/README.md

 [*Getting Things Done*](getting-things-done) is a **virtual reality**.

-More often than not, when you mean you are “*getting things done*”, nstead of doing actual work, you are organizing, categorizing, labeling your list of items. — Unless you are a librarian, that is **not** getting things done; per contra, that is just “appearing” to be busy.
+More often than not, when you mean you are “*getting things done*”, instead of doing actual work, you are organizing, categorizing, labeling your list of items. — Unless you are a librarian, that is **not** getting things done; per contra, that is just “appearing” to be busy.

 > Categorizing, or labeling something does not get it done. — **Doing** it gets it **done**.